 Important notice: Due to COVID-19 we will be limiting the number of youth allowed to attend each class in order to properly practice social distancing.
-To prevent a large number of youth coming and possibly not getting into the class, we are going to have an online registration for all the remaining classes for the year.
+To prevent a large number of youth coming and possibly not getting into the class, we are having an online registration.
 Questions?
-Contact Amanda Forquer, email@example.com or 419.947.1070.
+Contact Amanda Staley, email@example.com or 419.947.1070.

 The COVID-19 situation is a constantly evolving situation so please check this site before attending the class to ensure that it is not cancelled.